free-drones/rise_drones/doc/source/SEN_API.rst

   :py-client: verified

-The function ``who_controls`` requests who is in control of the sensor, the "APPLICATION" (sensor application) the "PILOT" (pilot in command) or the "SSS" itself.
-While the pilot is in control the |SSS| is not allowed to control the sensor.
+The function ``who_controls`` requests who is in control of the sensor, the "APPLICATION" (sensor application) the "PILOT" (pilot in command) or the "SEN" itself.
+While the pilot is in control the |SEN| is not allowed to control the sensor.
 This is a safety feature heritage from DSS, it might be used in future but for now APPLICATION is always in controls.

-The response holds the key "in_controls" that carries the string "PILOT", "APPLICATION" or "SSS".
+The response holds the key "in_controls" that carries the string "PILOT", "APPLICATION" or "SEN".
 CRM is treated as an application.

-.. todo:: Should operator == PILOT be a nack reason for all commands affecting the drone?

 .. code-block:: json
   :caption: Function call: ``who_controls``